By-laws for The Writing about Writing Development Group

 All At-Large Steering Committee members are eligible for election to Steering Committee the following offices.

-Workshop Proposer / Conference Organizer
+Workshop Proposer/Conference Organizer

-The conference organizer will
+The workshop proposer/conference organizer will

 - Organize standing group panel session.

-- Coordinate efforts on possible WAW conference(s).
+- If there is interest, coordinate efforts on possible WAW conference(s).

 The voting coordinator will